 More often than I would like to admit, I fall into the trap of thinking that I need to travel a great distance to explore even though I know that’s not the case.
-I need to remind myself just how much there is to do in our home province so I decided to create my ultimate list of things to do in Ontario.
+I need to remind myself just how much there is to do in our home province so I decided to create my ultimate list of things to do and places to visit in Ontario.
 I settled on 52 items to check off a bucket list for Ontario – one for each week of the year.

 I have already completed about 2/3 so still have quite a few to look forward to.
 I have a feeling that we will be spending more time close to home in the next year and I should be able to make some progress on my list!